cyclic-software/docs/docs/troubleshooting/nodemon.md

 }
 ```

-You then investigate further by going to the `Logs` or `Transactions` tab of your app and see something like:
+You then investigate further by going to the `Logs` or `Network` tab of your app and see something like:

 ```
 2021-12-20 08:37:31: sh: nodemon: command not found